fs7fyqy553/letterboxd/README.md

     - Written in React within NextJS
     - WCAG Level A Accessibility
-    - Responsive Design using Vanilla CSS
+    - Responsive Design using Vanilla CSS and Material UI
     - Tested (unfinished) using the React Testing Library in Jest

 - Backend: